What on earth is a glute strap?!

 Who Isn’t it For?

 If you’re not even familiar with any of the exercises that the Glute Strap is used for, and don’t see yourself trying these anytime soon, then obviously the Glute Strap is not really for you.

-It is somewhat expensive for what it is at $39.99, so unless you are a regular kickbacker or donkey kick king or queen, then the higher price might not be worth paying.
+It is somewhat expensive for what it is, so unless you are a regular kickbacker or donkey kick king or queen, then the higher price might not be worth paying.

 I think people who actively go to the gym will get the most value out of this product, even though I have to laugh a bit at the marketing that is used to promote the strap:

 After checking out the Glute Strap, I would probably be keen to get one if I had access to a gym!
 I’m not active at a gym at the moment, so it’s not worth the higher price for me just yet, though I am interested in looking at how to rig up a resistance-band setup for this at home.

 I really love the design of this product – so simple yet majorly effective – why doesn’t every gym have one of these attachments for their cable resistance machines?
 It certainly would make booty-building a lot easier.

 Despite the higher price, the Glute Strap really does work to increase the effectiveness of traditional butt exercises like cable kickbacks and donkey kicks in activating the glutes, and I have to say that that’s what I’m definitely all about.

 => Click here to find out more about the Glute Strap at Amazon.com <=